martinmcconnell/fyp-doc/notes.md

 ## Goals and Requirements

 ### Goals
-The aim of this project is to improve the process of publishing academic journals by utilizing the internet for distribution and implementing decentralized applications to support the review process.
+The aim of this project is to improve the process of publishing academic journals by utilizing the internet for distribution and implementing decentralised applications to support the review process.
 Additionally, aiming to increase trust in the system through the use of "smart contracts" on the Ethereum blockchain.

 ### Requirements
-Some potential requirements for a decentralized application (dApp) for a scientific journal project are outlined below:
+Some potential requirements for a decentralised application (dApp) for a scientific journal project are outlined below:

 - The dApp should allow researchers to submit papers to the journal.
 This should include a mechanism for uploading the paper, along with information such as the title, author, and keywords.